 WARP7 has access to an abundance of resources from our school’s Engineering-Robotics SHSM (Specialist High-Skills Major).
 Over the years we've realized that many other teams don’t have access to machinery as we do, and created a program to allow other teams to use our machines or have us machine parts for them.
 The application form for the use of our machine shop can be found here: http://tinyurl.com/865machining.
 Our machines include a CNC mill, a CNC router, a CNC lathe, manual mills, and manual lathes.
 We take requests including (but not limited to) gussets, boxtube, and plates.
-Team 865 is currently supporting four teams through our machine shop: 5834, 771, 1310, and 5719.
+Team 865 has supported seven teams through our machine shop: 5834, 771, 1310, 5719, 914, 6867, and 6135.

 Machining polycarbonate for team 5834!